** THEATRICAL PROPOSALS - Consult the list of selected artistic groups

 The decision made by the MAPAS advisory committee was a complicated one, selecting among more than 1,300 live artists and art projects that were registered.
 The intention of all of them was to find a place in the planned business meetings with almost 170 programmers and cultural producers who will come from the five continents with the intention of closing agreements for their halls and festivals and participate in the public performances and showcases that will be developed free of charge in different spaces of the city of Santa Cruz de Tenerife between the 11th and the 15th of July.

-After the milestone that marked its first edition, and faithful to its innovative commitment to the development and internationalization of scenic and musical creations, MAPAS will once again act as a tricontinental axis in the Canary Islands, creating a meeting space for contract agreements and training of creators of music, theatre, dance and circus arts from Spain and Portugal, Africa and Latin America.
+After the milestone that marked its first edition, and faithful to its innovative commitment to the development and internationalization of scenic and musical creations, MAPAS will once again act as a tricontinental axis in the Canary Islands, creating a meeting space for contract agreements and training of creators of music, theater, dance and circus arts from Spain and Portugal, Africa and Latin America.

 Discovering the quality